Show All Answers

 There is a map located on this web-site you may view.
 Additionally, signs are posted throughout the town on each block that has been zoned for permits.

 No, you must pay to park in the business district from Aspen to Alder and on adjoining side streets where posted.
-All other streets are free two-hour parking, permits exempt.
-Centerlane is 30 minute parking by permit only.
-You may not drop off pedestrians or pick them up from center lane.
-Centerlane is designed for Delivery Companies (i.e. Fed-Ex, U.P.S, Budweiser).
-These delivery companies have special permits that allow them to park there.
+All other streets allow free two-hour parking, permits exempt.
+The center lane has a 30 minute limit by permit only.
+You may not drop off or pick pedestrians up from the center lane.
+Centerlane permits are designated for Delivery Companies (i.e. Fed-Ex, U.P.S, Budweiser) and Colorado Avenue business are eligible for one transferrable Centerlane permit.

 The Marshal's Department contracts towing services with private providers and payment for the tow / impound is made directly by the registered owner of the vehicle to the tow company.
 Impound fees will have to be paid before a vehicle will be released.
 Daily storage fees begin to accumulate after the first 24 hours that a vehicle has been in police custody, so it is recommended that the recovery of a towed vehicle not be delayed.